AdobeDocs/express-add-ons/src/pages/index.md

 ### Export to everywhere.

-Export renditions of your users' work to a variety of formats
+Export renditions of your users' work to a variety of formats.

 ![Inspire confident creators](images/Explore_Image_4.png)